sanderslagman/adventofcode2025/README.md

 ## ❄️ Solutions Overview

 ### 🎁 Day 1: Cracking the Safe
-*"Santa's locked his gift list in a safe!
-Help crack the combination!"*
+*"Santa's locked the password behinf a ... password?!"*

 The elves need help opening Santa's combination safe.
 Using a series of left and right rotations, we simulate the knob movements and track how many times we pass through or land on specific values.

 **Features:**
 - 🔐 Safe simulation with customizable parameters
+- 🎯 **Part 1**: Tracks landing on a given position
-- 🎯 Tracks landing positions and pass-throughs
+- 🎯 **Part 2**: Tracks the amount of pass-throughs on a given position
 - 🔄 Handles wraparound rotations like a real safe

 ### 🎁 Day 2: Gift Shop Pattern Detective